nakamura-to/KageDB/README.md

-KageDB — A Thin wrapper library for Indexed Database API
+KageDB — A thin wrapper library for Indexed Database API
 ==================================================================

 KageDB is a thin wrapper library for [Indexed Database API](http://www.w3.org/TR/IndexedDB/).